300 W. 12th Street,

 The Folly Theater at 12th and Central was built in 1900 as the Standard Theater.
 Designed by the prominent Kansas City architect Louis S. Curtiss, it is an important example of turn-of-the-century architecture in the downtown area.
 Later, it emerged as a fine example of historic preservation achieved by the efforts of local organizations with local, state, federal government assistance.

 After a fire destroyed much of the theater' upper balcony in May of 1920, the Shubert brothers bought the building and completed a $25,000 renovation.
-It reopened in 1923 as Shubert’s Missouri.
+It reopened in 1923 as Shubert’s Missouri Theater.
 Under their ownership, the theater presented classical drama, including works by Shakespeare and Eugene O'Neill.
 For the next decade, the theater struggled to say alive, remaining open only intermittently toward the end of this period.
 Amid huge bills, dwindling attendance, and the onslaught of the Great Depression, the owners closed the doors in 1932.
-In 1941, Barney Allis, owner of the Muehlebach Hotel, bought the theater and reopened it as the Folly.
+In 1941, Barney Allis, owner of the Muehlebach Hotel, bought the theater and reopened it as the Folly Theater.
+Seating was provided for 1,000 in the orchestra level and 1,000 in the balcony.

 Just login to your account and subscribe to this theater